RnDProjectsDeebul/RnDTopics/README.md

     * Using pybullet for random scene generation with objects
     * The simulated robot has to use the RGBD and create a grasp pose
     * robot tries to pick the object

+5. Multi - label uncertatiny quantification
+    * For multi label classification scenario how does ue methods perform
+    *

 # Deep learning projects